-The top three contributions in 2017 consist of European memberships, Europe being the region where Clariant is headquartered and one of its major markets.
-The below memberships represent more than 50% of the total membership costs spent:
+The top three contributions in 2018 consist of European memberships, Europe being the region where Clariant is headquartered and one of its major markets.
+The memberships below represent more than 50% of the total membership costs spent:

 Clariant engages in trade associations on several public policy themes such as sustainable chemistry, circular economy and the bio-economy.
 For example, we actively advocate to secure an adequate regulatory framework in order to facilitate a fast deployment of sustainable second-generation biofuels produced from agricultural residues.
 We support this objective in a number of associations such as Leaders of Sustainable Biofuels, the Bio-Based-Industries Consortium, ePure, EuropaBio, BioDeutschland, Bundesverband der deutschen Bioethanolwirtschaft.